-For example, consider the average borrowing costs to earn a professional degree in chiropractic, dentistry, law, medicine, optometry, pharmacy, podiatry, or veterinary medicine.
-For the 2015–16 school year (the most recent for which data are available), almost three in four students who completed one of these graduate degrees borrowed.
-The average amount they owed for both undergraduate and graduate loans was $183,200, according to the National Center for Education Statistics.9
+For example, consider the average borrowing costs to earn a professional degree in dentistry.
+For the class of 2020, 83 percent of students who completed dental school borrowed.
+The average amount they owed was $304,824, according to the American Dental Education Association.9

-And the resulting pay can vary.
-Take a specific look at dentistry.
-The median pay for dentists in 2018 was $156,240, and jobs for dentists are expected to grow 7 percent faster than for the average occupation over the next 10 years, according to the Occupational Outlook Handbook.10 The lowest 10 percent of dentists brought in less than $72,840, and the highest 10 percent brought in more than $208,000.11 Dental specialties can bring in higher salaries but may also entail more debt.
-(Related: Dentists and disability )
+The median pay for dentists in 2020 was $164,010, and jobs for dentists are expected to grow 8 percent over the next 10 years, according to the Occupational Outlook Handbook.10 The lowest 10 percent of dentists brought in less than $79,060, and the highest 10 percent brought in more than $208,000.11 Dental specialties can bring in higher salaries but may also entail more debt.
+(Related: Dentists and disability)

-If we assume an average interest rate of 6.0 percent and a 10-year repayment period, the monthly payments on the average student debt borrowed to earn a dental, medical, or similar professional degree will be about $1,735, according to the student loan payment calculator at FinAid.org.12 The calculator suggests one would need an annual salary of $138,776 to $208,150 to afford these payments.
+If we assume an average interest rate of 6.0 percent and a 10-year repayment period, the monthly payments on the average student debt to earn a dental degree will be about $3,384, or $40,608 per year, according to the student loan payment calculator at FinAid.org.12

 For some, the cost of debt for a graduate degree may be worth the future earnings potential.
 And there could be opportunities for refinancing student loans or extending the repayment periods in the future, making the debt load easier to bear.
 Of course, individual circumstances and future economic conditions could affect the viability of those options.